 - 2 red peppers

-- 4 large tomatoes or up to 8 4-8 cups diced depending on how sauce-like you want - picture shows with 4 but I think more would be better; can also use canned/tinned
+- 4 cups tomatoes 4-8 cups diced depending on how sauce-like you want - picture shows with 4 (4 large tomatoes) but I think more would be better; can also use canned/tinned

 - 6 tbsp Greek yogurt